fotock/ios-ionicons-font/README.md

 label.text = [NSString stringWithIonIcon:IonIconClock]; // Get icon string
 label.font = [UIFont ioniconsFontOfSize:38.f];          // Set ionicons font with size
 ```
-Also you can use it with UIButton, ...
+Also you can use it with `UIButton`, ...

 #### Use ionicons as loading spinner (add animations to UILabel)